DistributedSystemsGroup/zoe/docs/install.rst

 Zoe components:

+* Master
-* scheduler
+* Observer
-* observer
+* logger
 * web client
 * command-line client

-Zoe is written in Python and uses the ``requirements.txt`` file to list package dependencies.
+Zoe is written in Python and uses the ``requirements.txt`` file to list the package dependencies needed for all components of Zoe.
+Not all of them are needed in all cases, for example you need the ``kazoo`` library only if you use Zookeeper to manage Swarm high availability.

 Requirements
 ------------